Center-for-Health-Data-Science/bulkDGD/doc/source/installation_conda.rst

 Installing ``miniconda`` rather than the full ``anaconda`` package is advised.

-We have provided an ``environment.yaml`` file that can be used together with ``conda`` to automatically create an environment containing all required Python packages.

 Once ``conda`` is installed on your system, you can create a virtual environment.

 Step 2 - Get bulkDGD